andy5974/coaching14/README.md

 # Overview
 Group activity to familiarize with git
-⭐ This is a change by Contributor 2

 # Commands
 1. `git init` - initializes a git repository
 2. `git status` - shows changes made to repository, categorised by tracked/untracked.
 3. `git diff` - command used to show the differences between changes in your Git repository
 4. `git add <filename>`
 5. `git reset <filename>`
-6. `git commit -m "<descriptive message>"`
+6. `git commit -m "<descriptive message>"` - this is a change by Contributor 2
 7. `git log`
 8. `git branch <branch name>`
 9. `git checkout <branch name>`